vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 Here are some key concepts and mechanisms related to reactivity in Svelte:

+### Reactive assignments

-1. Reactive assignments: In Svelte, reactivity is achieved by using reactive assignments, which are denoted with a special syntax – a single `$` followed by a colon (`$:`).
+In Svelte, reactivity is achieved by using reactive assignments, which are denoted with a special syntax – a single `$` followed by a colon (`$:`).
 Whenever a variable involved in a reactive assignment changes, Svelte will automatically update the DOM and recompute any dependent values.

 Example: